Guy acts as leading or junior counsel in substantial fraud cases and has done so for the past five years.

 Guy’s practice encompasses all areas of criminal defence and prosecution work, including fraud, money laundering, sexual offences, serious violent crime, serious organised crime, conspiracies and public order offences.

-Guy has a thorough understanding of complex issues and is frequently instructed in cases which require intense preparation and skilled presentation in court.
+Guy has excellent analytical skills and is adept at assimilating complex data and issues.
+He is frequently instructed in cases which require intense preparation and skilled presentation in court.

 Inquiries & Appellate Work